Food (Kelis album): Composition

-"Let Forever Be" is a pop song with horns and strings layered "on top of a burbling synth line reminiscent of Stevie Nicks' Stand Back".
+"Forever Be" is a pop song with horns and strings layered "on top of a burbling synth line reminiscent of Stevie Nicks' Stand Back".

 "Floyd", is a ballad that lyrically speaks about a "single mom looking for a man".

 "Runnin'" is a down-tempo "slow jam" that lyrically speaks "about turning down the limelight for a simpler life".
 Kelis' vocals are described as being "torchy" and "surrounded by a full band and cooing backup singers".

 "Hooch" contains "Stax-session soul" poured over "swoony midtempo" production.

 "Cobbler" is a dancefloor song which Billboard described as being "James Brown-esque funk" workout, which lyrically speaks about a man who "has left a sweet taste in Kelis' mouth", the song ends with a key change, which Kelis uses her whistle octave.

 "Bless The Telephone" is an acoustic guitar ballad, which was originally performed by vocalist Labi Siffre, the song also doubles as a duet with Sal Masekela, who sings the melody along with Kelis.

 "Friday Fish Fry" contains a "sexy, B-movie chorus".

 "Change" is a "trippy" with a "cinematic" style, described as a "modern pop balladry".

 "Rumble", references her marriage to Nas, "Rumble" finds Kelis in "emotional turmoil with an ex".

 "Biscuits 'N Gravy" is a "hearty" song containing "hopeful, self-affirming lyrics" and "blaring" trumpets.

 The final track "Dreamer" is an "ethereal" song that "float[s] over a futuristic soul arrangement with poetic platitudes".